TCZIB/QA_Project_1/README.md

 ### Database ERD

-There will also need to be a design for the database, using draw.io i have generated an ERD for this.
+There will also need to be a design for the database, using draw.io Ihave generated an ERD for this.
 Please see below:

 ![ERD_Diagram](https://i.imgur.com/Ek9tza7.jpg "ERD")